 Construction Paper Brushing

 Talk to your toddler about the importance of thorough brushing by demonstrating on a tooth made out of yellow construction paper.
 It should be easy to cut a general tooth shape, but if you don't have the steadiest hand, you could also print an image of a tooth on yellow card stock.

 Sit down with your toddler and a couple of white crayons, and talk about how brushing your teeth removes stuff like food and stains.
 Then, go to work with the white crayon and "brush" the yellow away.
 Remind your child to get every nook and cranny, because kids often stick to just the front surface of teeth when brushing.
 When every inch of the tooth has been colored white, head to the bathroom and test out your little one's new knowledge.
-Brush with an age-appropriate toothpaste, like My First Colgate™, which is safe if accidentally swallowed.
+Brush with an age-appropriate toothpaste, like My First Colgate, which gently cleans teeth and is safe if accidentally swallowed.
 Only use small amounts; the American Dental Association recommends children under the age of three should have no more than a smear of toothpaste the size of a grain of rice on the toothbrush.
 Work together to brush with gentle, short strokes, moving the brush back and forth against your toddler's teeth and gums.